 Packing and planning

 Allow yourself plenty of time to pack your belongings and get ready to move.
-Moving is a great time to have a clear-out and get rid of things you don’t want or need anymore.
+Moving is a great time to have a clear-out and get rid of things you don’t want or need any more.
 It’s worth collecting boxes and other packaging material in advance to help protect your more fragile items.

 Clear your schedule and pick a moving day (or days!) that suit you where possible.
 You’ll avoid unnecessary extra stress if moving house is the only thing you have to worry about.